This page was printed on:

 Get ready while you wait

-Waiting for transplant can make you feel like you, your child and your entire family are living life on hold.
+Waiting for a transplant can make you feel like you, your child and your entire family are living life on hold.
 During this time you may feel that there is nothing you can do.
 Getting ready for transplant can help to provide a sense of control as you wait.

 - Keep a records binder or use a smartphone app to manage all your child’s medical information, appointments and medicines.